UK needs German lesson in equality, northern English leaders say | Politics

 UK needs German lesson in equality, northern English leaders say

-While his successors have also vowed to tackle regional inequality, local leaders say there has been scant progress.
-Mayors and civic leaders from the north of England, in a joint statement on Tuesday, called on London to "hard-wire" levelling up into British law, echoing Germany, where the constitution guarantees equivalent living standards.

-Britain should take a lesson from Germany to address the huge disparities between the wealthy southeast of England and elsewhere, leaders of northern English cities and regions said on Tuesday.
+Britain should take a lesson from Germany to address huge disparities between the wealthy southeast of England and elsewhere, leaders of northern English cities and regions said ahead of a regional conference on Wednesday.

 Residents in the vast majority of places outside of London feel their local area has declined in recent years, according to a YouGov poll published last week - a major challenge for Prime Minister Rishi Sunak, whose Conservative Party has been in power since 2010 and now trails in opinion polls.
-Sunak has said levelling up will be defined by the action the government is taking, and last week pointed to more than 100 local projects under way.
+Sunak has said levelling up will be defined by his government's action, and last week pointed to more than 100 local projects.

-The minister for levelling up, Michael Gove, is due to address a "Convention of the North" in Manchester on Wednesday.
+The minister for levelling up, Michael Gove, was due to address a "Convention of the North" in Manchester at around midday (1200 GMT).
+His opposition Labour Party counterpart, Lisa Nandy, was set to tell the conference that her party would empower local leaders and "end a century of centralisation", according to excerpts of her speech.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)